Breakfast or Dessert Crêpes

 Some consider crêpes difficult to create, this was always confusing to me.
 They are certainly easier than Belgium Waffles, and I make those all the time.

 At one time there was a restaurant in Manhattan that offered only stuffed crêpes.
-The menu, filled with ingredients of vegetables, to fish and meats, gravies, sauces and cheeses was a wonderland.
+The menu, filled with ingredients of vegetables, fish and meats, gravies, sauces, and cheeses was a wonderland.
 It was a fantastic ordeal and very delicious.
 Interestingly they did not offer a dessert crêpe.

-I have tried many a crepe recipe and finally came across this one from 1958.
+I have tried many crepe recipes and finally came across this one from 1958.
 This is the closest I have ever come to recreating the crepe I remember from that time in Boston Harbor.
-I hope you enjoy it as much as I.
+I hope you enjoy it as much as I do.

 - 1 cup plus 2 tablespoons whole milk